lsst/LDM-135/index.rst

 SciDB is the only parallel open source DBMS currently available on the market.
 It is a columnar, shared-nothing store based on an array data model.
-The project has been inspired by the LSST needs [23], and the LSST Database team is continuously in close communication with the SciDB developers.
+The project has been inspired by the LSST needs [scidb]_, and the LSST Database team is continuously in close communication with the SciDB developers.
 SciDB’s architectural features of chunking large arrays into overlapping chunks and distributing these chunks across a shared nothing